 A political action committee, Primary Sinema, that is raising money to support a potential challenger, said the money it has already raised will now be used to back “a real Democrat” in 2024.

 Abandoning the Democratic Party is a striking evolution for a politician who began her career as a Green Party member and antiwar activist known as a “Prada socialist.”
-The shift has been particularly vexing for progressive activists who once counted her as one of their own and now see her as one of their chief antagonists.
+The shift has been particularly vexing for progressive activists who now see her as one of their chief antagonists.

 The first-term Sinema wrote in The Arizona Republic that she came into office pledging “to be independent and work with anyone to achieve lasting results.
 I committed I would not demonize people I disagreed with, engage in name-calling, or get distracted by political drama.
 I promised I would never bend to party pressure.”

 She wrote that her approach is “has upset partisans in both parties” but “has delivered lasting results for Arizona.”
 Sinema also said that she has “never fit perfectly in either national party.”